 G. E. Gallas is a writer and illustrator best known for her graphic novel The Poet and the Flea about the poet-painter William Blake.

-July – August 2017: Will be raising funds via Kickstarter for new book Hello Blob.
+July – August 2017: Raised funds via Kickstarter for new book Hello Blob.

 March 2017: The Poet and the Flea (Volume 1) is listed in John Windle Antiquarian Bookseller’s catalogue for their William Blake Gallery.